sobilis/gcp-eda-examples/example-burst-to-cloud.md

     cd burst-slurm-cluster

-Edit `basic.tfvars` to set some missing variables.
+Edit `burst-cluster.tfvars` to set some missing variables.
 Near the top, the project name (required) and the zone should match everywhere

     project      = "<project>" # replace this with your GCP project name